BryantKlewer/plotly_deployment/README.md

 # Plotly_Deployment

 ## Overview
 * Improbable Beef is trying to find the correct bacteria in order to develop a lab grown beef alternative.
 They have compiled a large data set of belly button bacteria to help them with their project.
-I was tasked with creating a [dashboard](https://bryantklewer.github.io/plotly_deployment/) for this to allow the test subjects to see if the winning bacteria was found in their belly button!
+I was tasked with creating a [dashboard](https://bryantklewer.github.io/plotly_deployment/) that allows all test subjects to see if the winning bacteria was found in their belly button!

 ## Dashboard
 * View of the dashboard landing page.
 Click the link to see the [dashboard](https://bryantklewer.github.io/plotly_deployment/).